zzc1909/UNET-MFI/README.md

-# UNT-MFI:Modality-adaptive Feature Interaction for Brain Tumor Segmentation with Missing Modalities
+# UNT-MFI: Modality-adaptive Feature Interaction for Brain Tumor Segmentation with Missing Modalities
-This repository is the work of "Modality-adaptive Feature Interaction for Brain Tumor Segmentation with Missing Modalities " based on pytorch implementation
+This repository is the work of "Modality-adaptive Feature Interaction for Brain Tumor Segmentation with Missing Modalities " based on pytorch implementation.

 ## Requirements
 All experiments use the PyTorch library.
 We recommend installing the following package versions: